 What do you think the industry needs to do to increase the number of women in the field?
 Are they already doing the right things, and if not, what would you like to see?

-What would you say to young women wanting to enter the field?
+And what would you say to young women who are on the verge of joining your field?

 Do it!
 Don’t let anyone tell you what a “real developer” looks like.
 Do great work, and let the results prove everyone wrong.